 In other situations, it makes more financial sense to choose one of the other options available to you:

 - Rollover the 401(k) to a self-directed IRA in an account at a new custodian.
-You can then manage it yourself or with the help of a financial advisor.
+You can then manage it yourself with the help of an advisor or online investment service.

 - Rollover the 401(k) into your new employer’s 401(k) if there are decent investment options available, you have a small balance, or you don’t want to manage it yourself.

 There is a fourth option: cash out and pay tax and penalties (with some exceptions) on the balance.
 However, this is not a smart choice for most people.